10 Guilt-Free Essential Oil Candles

 6. 5-Minute Safe Mason Jar Candles

-For anyone that’s searching for a quick and easy candle recipe that doesn’t even require the use of soy wax or beeswax, these 5-Minute mason jar candles are a perfect DIY!
+For anyone searching for a quick and easy candle recipe that doesn’t even require soy wax or beeswax, these 5-Minute mason jar candles are a perfect DIY!
 Not only do they look beautiful when finished, but there’s no limit to the different combinations you can make when you let your creativity loose!

 8. DIY Citronella Essential Oil Candles

-These citronella candle tea lights are not only a lovely smelling candle but can also serve the very practical use of being a natural fly and mosquito repellent!
+These citronella candle tea lights are lovely smelling candles and can also serve the very practical use of being a natural fly and mosquito repellent!
 (Talk about solving two problems at the same time!)
 Whether you use it to repel bugs or infuse your house with its pleasant scent, you can’t go wrong with these DIY essential oil candles.

 9. Stress Melting Essential Oil Massage Candles